BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/world/vis/setColor green
 /gate/world/setMaterial Air
 ```
 The world defines the experimental framework of the simulation.
 It must be large enough to contain the entire SPECT system and phantom.
 The tracking of particles is stopped once they leave the `world`.
-The `world` is shown as a green wire frame in the visulazation of the simulation shown in Figure 1. `GateMaterials.db' must contain all elemental compositions and densities of materials which are defined later in the macro.
+The `world` is shown as a green wire frame in the visualization of the simulation shown in Figure 1. `GateMaterials.db' must contain all elemental compositions and densities of materials which are defined later in the macro.

 ![Vis_BV_LuPatient](https://github.com/BenAuer2021/Simulation-And-Reconstruction-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/assets/55833314/0995922f-eeda-4069-9f25-926ca7a8e76c)
 <br /> Figure 1: Visualisation of the simulation discussed in this Section.

-### Define the detector
+### Define the system geometry

 Next we must define our detector and its components.
 For SPECT, we must define a volume of type `SPECThead`.
-This volume will contain all components of the SPECT camera detectors.
+This volume will contain all components of the SPECT system and can even include the phantom.

 ```ruby
 #####  SPECTHead: ######